 Your FSA ID is used to sign legally binding documents electronically.
 It has the same legal status as a written signature.
 Don’t give your FSA ID to anyone—not even to someone helping you fill out the FAFSA.
 Sharing your FSA ID could put you at risk of identity theft!

 The Access Group is a nonprofit membership organization comprised of nearly 200 nonprofit and state-affiliated ABA-approved law schools.
-The Access Group has recently released two new guides:
+The Access Group has recently released two new guides and updated its Student Loan Calculator:

 (1) Financing Your Legal Education which helps students understand the costs of pursuing a legal education and offers tools and resources to assist with understanding the financial application process.